[Submitted by Stephen Pirie, Belief Institute, 2nd Dec 2008]

 This article is an introductory analysis of the factors determining health, and how awareness of these factors can form a useful guide for employers.

-These factors are derived from the long-term research conducted by Sir Michael Marmot, who has found that one's 'psycho-social ecosystem' is at least two thirds* responsible for health and longevity.
+These factors are derived from the long-term research conducted by Sir Michael Marmot, who has found that one's 'psycho-social ecosystem' is at least two thirds* responsible for the degree of health, longevity and well-being (and the lack of, in the case of disease, depression and anxiety).

 A checklist of considerations is provided to help the development of workplace policies.
 Our programs have been specifically developed to focus on, and enhance the "psycho-social" factors that lead to health and wellbeing.